Speak Plainly (part 1) Sermon Audio, Video, and Questions

 To watch the stream, use YouTube online:

-God of the City (part 1) Sermon Audio, Video, and Questions
+Launch Day (part 4) Sermon Audio, Video, and Questions

-On Sunday, February 22, 2026 at Wildwood Community Church Pete Brunette preached a sermon based on 9:35-38.
+On Sunday, May 3, 2026 at Wildwood Community Church I preached a sermon based on Luke 5:12-16.
+This message was part 4 of our series, “Launch Day.”
 Below you will find questions related to the message for personal reflection or group discussion.
 You will also find audio and video of the message to listen to/watch, download, or share.

 Sermon Questions: